iot-lab/meshblu-clients/README.md

 ----------

-To run these sample clients, install the required libs e.g. in a dedicated python virtual env:
+To run these sample clients, install the required libs listed in requirements.txt, then install the package itself, e.g. in a dedicated python virtual env:

 	mkvirtualenv py
 	pip install -r requirements.txt
+	pip install .

 You will need a running instance of Meshblu.